 Course Code ENG121

 Course Title Communication Skill-I

 Type of Course HS

 LTP 200

 Credits 2

 Course Prerequisite NA

 Course Objective The objective of this course is to:

 (CO) 1.
 Assist the students to acquire proficiency, both in spoken and

-() written language.
+(())) written language.

-2. To develop comprehension, improve writing skills and enhance
+2. To develop comprehension, improve writing skills and enhance skills

-100 skills in spo ken English.
+1000 in spoken English.

-Course Outcome The student will acquire basic proficiency in English including
+Course Outcome The student will acquire basic proficiency in English including reading

-(CO) reading and listening comprehension, writing and speaking skills.
+(CO) and listening comprehension, writing and speaking skills.